The other day, my friend and I talked about black tax, which we often talk about because…just take this cup of suffering from us already, dear Lord!

 13. Teach your children about personal finance & investing

 Low levels of financial literacy is a great contributor to this black tax challenge.
 You can stop the cycle in your family by teaching your children about personal finance and investing.
-I will write a follow-up article on this.
+I will write a follow-up article on this: subscribe to receive an email when I do.

 We just don’t want to live and die.
 We want to leave a legacy for our kids and future generations.